ydkmlt84/Maintainerr_docs/Rules.md

 dateCreated: 2024-02-01T16:21:12.263Z
 ---

 Rules are the engine of Maintainerr.
-They will test media and add them to a collection.
+Media will be tested against the rule parameters and add them to a collection, if they are a match.
-When media existed in the collection for a specified amount of time, they'll be deleted from disk & external applications.
+When media exists in the collection for a specified amount of time, they'll be deleted from disk & external applications.

 On rule creation, Maintainerr will also generate a collection.
 The collection will only be visible in Plex if it contains media.

 > Rule handling is a batch process that runs every 8 hours.
 You can manually trigger it with the `Run rules` button on the 'rules' page.
->
-> Please note that the button doesn't show any feedback.
-Repeatedly pushing it will trigger handling multiple times

 # Creating rules